elysiajs/documentation/docs/blog/elysia-08.md

 This reduces the memory usage of Elysia by a little bit better for peak concurrent requests a little better.

-### Runtime Memory improvement
-Elysia now reuses the return value of the life cycle event instead of declaring a new dedicated value.

-This reduces the memory usage of Elysia by a little bit better for peak concurrent requests a little better.

 ### Plugins
 Most official plugins now take advantage of newer **Elysia.headers**, Static Content, **MapResponse** ,and revised code to comply with static code analysis even more to improve the overall performance.